 a) For the Talker group:

-‐ StreamID: can be generated by the SMF/CUC based on the End Station MAC address acting as Talkerand PDU Session ID and QFI.
+‐ StreamID: can be generated by the SMF/CUC based on the End Station MAC address acting as Talker and a UniqueID.
+SUPI, PDU Session ID, and QFI maybe used to derive the UniqueID.
 The MAC address is either pre-configured at the SMF/CUC or provided by the AN-TL or CN-TL to the SMF/CUC (e.g. as part of the EndStationInterfaces information).

 - StreamRank: set to zero for ARP priority values 1-8; set to one for other ARP values.